onap/doc/docs/platform/architecture/index.rst

 We refer to this automation pattern as “Closed Control loop automation” in that it provides the necessary automation to proactively respond to network and service conditions without human intervention.
-A high-level schematic of the “closed control loop automation” and the various phases within the service lifecycle using the automation is depicted in Figure 3.
+A high-level schematic of the “Closed control loop automation” and the various phases within the service lifecycle using the automation is depicted in Figure 4.

 Closed control loop control is provided by Data Collection, Analytics and Events (DCAE) and one or more of the other ONAP runtime components.